Svito-zar/Svito-zar.github.io/index.md

 <br>
 ### **News**
+* <strong>Oct 2020:</strong> Registration for the [GENEA](https://genea-workshop.github.io/2020/) (Generation and Evaluation of Non-verbal Behaviour for Embodied Agents) Workshop 2020 is open!
 * <strong>Sept 2020:</strong> I have an open position for a master thesis on benchmarking gesture generation models in an interaction.
 See [the proposal](https://www.kth.se/profile/tarask/page/master-thesis-proposal) for more details.
 * <strong>Sept 2020:</strong> One more paper accepted to IVA 2020: [Let’s face it: Probabilistic multi-modal interlocutor-aware generation of facial gestures in dyadic settings](https://arxiv.org/abs/2006.09888).
 * <strong>Aug 2020:</strong> Our paper [Gesticulator: A framework for semantically-aware speech-driven gesture generation](https://arxiv.org/abs/2001.09326) got accepted to ICMI 2020!